This post is current and updated regularly. Last updated as of March 2020!

-I should say, with great benefits comes great expectations.
+I should say, with great benefits come great expectations.

 It’s super easy to get a job teaching English in China, but college counseling is a bit more selective.
 Most companies want a native-speaking USA citizen with a 4-year degree who went to a highly selective college in the USA.
 A master’s degree, teaching experience, or admissions experience is always a plus.

 For example, I taught English to Chinese high school students for a year, which proves that I can work well with that age range.
-I also worked as a tour guide for the George Washington University when I was a student there.
-In my last year, I gave admissions interviews for student applicants, which was a big bonus for my current company because I’ve become the go-to interview prep person.
+I also worked as a tour guide for George Washington University when I was a student there.
+In my last year, I gave admissions interviews for student applicants, which was a big bonus for my company because I became the go-to interview prep person.

 Finally, these companies are really worried you’ll just pick up and leave China, so the longer you’ve lived in China (or even elsewhere in Asia), the better.
 I’d been in China for two full years before I came to Beijing, so no one was too worried about me taking off because I hate China.

 One thing you don’t need to have as a college counselor is a TEFL certificate.
 Congratulations!

 I’ll be pretty blunt: some companies are definitely better than others.
 Like any job, you have to be aware of what you’re getting yourself into before you sign any contracts.
 But in China, it’s especially nerve-racking since you probably won’t be able to see the office in person before you sign anything.
 While most jobs are legitimate and have great intentions, a few are downright awful.